 Now before we…

-Start discussing what kind of “rates” you might be able to qualify for after having been diagnosed with Belly’s Palsy, we do want to make it perfectly clear that we here at IBUSA are not medical professions and we’re certainly not doctors!
+Start discussing what kind of “rates” you might be able to qualify for after having been diagnosed with Belly’s Palsy.
+We do want to make it clear that we here at IBUSA are not medical professions, and we’re certainly not doctors!
 For this reason, we would encourage anyone who has any medical questions about their condition to seek out advice from a true medical professional.

-All we are is a bunch of life insurance agents who just happen to be really good at helping folks with a wide variety of pre-existing medical conditions find and qualify for the type of life insurance that they’re looking for.
-Now, if this sounds like you, well good news, because you’ve definitely come to the right place!
+All we are is a bunch of life insurance agents who happen to be good at helping folks with a wide variety of pre-existing medical conditions find and qualify for the type of life insurance that they’re looking for.
+Now, if this sounds like you, well good news because you’ve come to the right place!

 What rate (or price) can I qualify for?